NinjaMuffin08/ESX_Crafting/README.md

 Simple Crafting System for es extended

 Features:
-1. Ability to craft items from other items.
+1. Ability to craft items and weapons from other items.
 2. Auto-discover recipes (manual discovery mode would be way too harsh)